orbitalquark/textadept/docs/manual.md

 prompts you for a directory to search in.
 The "Replace" entry has been substituted for a "Filter" entry that contains files and directories to include or exclude from the search.

-A filter consists of a comma-separated list of [Lua patterns](#regex-and-lua-pattern-syntax) that match filenames and directories to include or exclude.
+A filter consists of a comma-separated list of glob patterns that match filenames and directories to include or exclude.
 Patterns are inclusive by default.
 Exclusive patterns begin with a '!'.
 If no inclusive patterns are given, any filename is initially considered.
-As a convenience, file extensions can be specified literally instead of as a Lua pattern (e.g. '.lua' vs. '%.lua$'), and '/' also matches the Windows directory separator ('[/\\]' is not needed).
+As a convenience, '/' also matches the Windows directory separator ('[/\\]' is not needed).
 The default filter excludes many common binary files and version control directories from searches.

 **Tip:** Textadept keeps track of filters set per-directory.
 You can also set per-directory filters in Lua by modifying [`ui.find_in_files_filters`][].
 For example, in your *~/.textadept/init.lua*: